Foodfight!

-Foodfight! is a 2012 American computer-animated adventure comedy film produced by Threshold Entertainment and directed by Lawrence Kasanoff.
+Foodfight! is a 2012 American animated adventure comedy film co-produced and directed by Lawrence Kasanoff (in his feature directorial debut), who wrote the screenplay with Brent Friedman, Rebecca Swanson and Sean Catherine Derek from a story Kasanoff conceived with Joshua Wexler.
 The film features the voices of Charlie Sheen, Wayne Brady, Hilary Duff, Eva Longoria, Larry Miller, and Christopher Lloyd.
-Foodfight! takes place in the "Marketropolis" supermarket, which, after closing time, transforms into a city where all the citizens are "Ikes", personified well-known marketing icons.
-The story follows a cereal brand mascot, Dex Dogtective, who, along with his best friend, Daredevil Dan, bands together a group of "Ikes" in Marketropolis to fight against the forces of the evil Brand X, who threaten to take over the entire supermarket.
+Foodfight! takes place in the "Marketropolis" supermarket, which, after closing time, transforms into a city inhabited by "Ikes", personifications of well-known food mascots.
+The story follows a cereal brand mascot, Dex Dogtective, who, along with his best friend Daredevil Dan, join forces with their fellow "Ikes" to fight against the forces of the evil Brand X, who threaten to take over the entire supermarket.

-After raising tens of millions of dollars in funding, Foodfight! had a troubled and much delayed production.
-The film was originally scheduled for a Christmas 2003 theatrical release; however, this failed to materialize, and later planned release dates were also missed.
-By September 2011, after the producers defaulted on a loan, creditors auctioned off the film's assets and all associated rights to Lionsgate.
+After raising tens of millions of dollars in funding, Foodfight! had a troubled and much-delayed production.
+The film was originally scheduled for a Christmas 2003 theatrical release; however, this failed to materialize, and later planned release dates in 2005 and 2007 were also missed.
+By September 2011, after the producers defaulted on a loan, creditors auctioned off the film's assets and all associated rights to Fireman's Fund Insurance Company.

-In 2012, the film had a low-key release, being direct-to-video in most territories.
-Its critical reception has been overwhelmingly negative, with most criticism directed towards the animation, humor, story and excessive product placement.
-It has since been frequently discussed as one of the worst films of all time.
+In 2012, the film had a modest release, being direct-to-video in most territories.
+Its critical reception was overwhelmingly negative, with most criticism directed towards the animation, humor, story and excessive product placement.
+It has often been discussed as one of the worst films of all time.